yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_kafka_cluster.md

 - `resources` (Block List, Max: 1) Resources allocated to hosts of the KRaft-controller subcluster. (see [below for nested schema](#nestedblock--config--kraft--resources))

 <a id="nestedblock--config--kraft--resources"></a>
 ### Nested Schema for `config.kraft.resources`

 Optional:

 - `disk_size` (Number) Volume of the storage available to a KRaft-controller host, in gigabytes.
+Volume of the storage available to a KRaft-controller host, in gigabytes.

 - `disk_type_id` (String) Type of the storage of KRaft-controller hosts.
 For more information see [the official documentation](https://yandex.cloud/docs/managed-kafka/concepts/storage).
+Type of the storage of KRaft-controller hosts.
+For more information see [the official documentation](https://yandex.cloud/docs/managed-kafka/concepts/storage).

 - `resource_preset_id` (String) The ID of the preset for computational resources available to a KRaft-controller host (CPU, memory etc.).
 For more information, see [the official documentation](https://yandex.cloud/docs/managed-kafka/concepts).
+The ID of the preset for computational resources available to a KRaft-controller host (CPU, memory etc.).
+For more information, see [the official documentation](https://yandex.cloud/docs/managed-kafka/concepts).